dell/csm-docs/content/docs/csidriver/installation/helm/powerflex.md

 **Steps**
 1. Run `git clone -b v2.6.0 https://github.com/dell/csi-powerflex.git` to clone the git repository.

-2. Ensure that you have created a namespace where you want to install the driver.
-You can run `kubectl create namespace vxflexos` to create a new one.
-Note that the namespace can be any user-defined name, in this example, we assume that the namespace is 'vxflexos'
+2. A namespace for the driver is expected prior to running the command below.
+If one is not created already, you can run `kubectl create namespace vxflexos` to create a new one.
+Note that the namespace can be any user-defined name that follows the conventions for namespaces outlined by Kubernetes.
+In this example we assume that the namespace is 'vxflexos'

 3. Collect information from the PowerFlex SDC by executing the `get_vxflexos_info.sh` script located in the `scripts` directory.
 This script shows the _VxFlex OS system ID_ and _MDM IP_ addresses.
 Make a note of the values for these parameters as they must be entered into `samples/secret.yaml`.